hartmannsyg/blog/source/_posts/2023/02-17-seccon-finals.md

 }
 ```

-It cases an error and the `stdout` of the error object is a prefix of the file content.
+It causes an error and the `stdout` of the error object is a prefix of the file content.

 [Noje.js docs](https://nodejs.org/dist/latest-v19.x/docs/api/child_process.html#child_processexecfilefile-args-options-callback) says the following for `maxBuffer` option of `execFile`: